Jonathon-Fleming/ToxPi-GIS/README.md

 * For users looking to use an ArcGIS Toolbox(e.g., for integration into existing ArcGIS workflows), see [Method 2](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/README.md#method-2-toxpitoolboxtbx).

+* For users looking to see example walkthroughs, see [Examples](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples).

 * For users looking to visualize existing maps, see [Visualization Instructions](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/README.md#Visualization-Instructions).

-* For users requiring help with data manipulation ad formatting requirements, see [Utilities](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Utilities).
+* For users requiring help with data manipulation and formatting requirements, see [Utilities](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Utilities).

-* For users looking to see example walkthroughs, see [Examples](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Examples).

 ## **ToxPi Description:**
 (insert description and images of ToxPi Figures and statistics here).